Properties of Hardened Concrete

-Deformation of concrete structure under sustained load is defined as concrete creep.
-Long term pressure or stress on concrete can make it change shape.
+Deformation of a concrete structure under sustained load is defined as the concrete creep.
+Long term pressure or stress on concrete can change its shape.
 This deformation usually occurs in the direction the force is applied.

 Shrinkage is the volume decrease of concrete caused by drying and chemical changes.
-In another word, the reduction of volume for the setting and hardening of concrete is defined as shrinkage.
+In other words, the reduction of volume for the setting and hardening of concrete is defined as shrinkage.

 Modulus of Elasticity:

-The modulus of Elasticity of concrete depends on the Modulus of Elasticity 0f the concrete ingredients and their mix proportions.
-As per ACI code, the modulus of Elasticity to be calculated using following equation:
+The modulus of Elasticity of concrete depends on the Modulus of Elasticity of the concrete ingredients and their mix proportions.
+As per the ACI code, the modulus of Elasticity can be calculated using the following equation: